Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v4/whats-new/_index.en.md

 toc: true
 ---

+## 4.26.0 (2022-02-10) - Improvements to text resource in relation to PDF

+Use new `appName` text resource as PDF title.
+Use local texts for pdf generation instead of text resources from Platform Storage.

 ## 4.25.0 (2022-01-24) - Dynamic application settings for front end

 Added a new section called `FrontEndSettings` for use in `appsetting.{environment}.json` files.
 This is made available for front end as `applicationSettings` and is a dynamic list of values.
 It's possible to add new entries to `FrontEndSettings` without the usual need to make code changes in backend.
 The feature ensures that backend can provide environment specific values to the front end application.